fastify/fastify-multipart/README.md

 })
 ```

-You can also pass optional arguments to busboy when registering with fastify.
+You can also pass optional arguments to busboy when registering with Fastify.
 This is useful for setting limits on the content that can be uploaded.
 A full list of available options can be found in the [busboy documentation](https://github.com/mscdex/busboy#busboy-methods).

-**Note**: if the file stream that is provided by `data.file` is not consumed (like in the example above with the usage of pump) the promise won't be fulfilled at the end of the multipart processing.
+**Note**: if the file stream that is provided by `data.file` is not consumed, like in the example below with the usage of pump, the promise will not be fulfilled at the end of the multipart processing.
 This behavior is inherited from [busboy](https://github.com/mscdex/busboy).

 ```js